kijin/mysquirrel/README.md

     $mysql->query('UPDATE users SET email = ?
 WHERE id = ?', $new_email, $id);
     $ar = $mysql->affectedRows();

 Alternatively, you can pass an array of parameters.
+This can be useful sometimes.

     $params = array($name, $password, $email);
     $mysql->query('INSERT INTO users (name, password, email) VALUES (?, ?, ?)', $params);